Find 5 days of ideas, books, crafts, and activities for Read Across America Week!

 I’m so excited to say goodbye to snow and welcome the new season with some spring STEM activities!
 Read on for great ideas to get your kids excited about the new season and hands-on learning!
 Hands-on learning with STEM has really enhanced our homeschool this year.
 Science has become a really enjoyable part of our … Continue reading 15 Spring STEM Activities

 Celebrate Read Across America week with these fun, low-prep Wacky Wednesday ideas!
 You’ll create a fun and memorable day that will surely become your favorite wacky tradition!
-Wacky Wednesday is one of our favorite traditions.
-Wacky Wednesday was always the week of March 2nd, when we celebrated Read Across America and Dr. Seuss’ birthday.
-It began … Continue reading 20 Wacky Wednesday Ideas: Easy, Low Prep Activities & Surprises!
+Wacky Wednesday is one of our favorite traditions!
+When I was teaching, Wacky Wednesday was always the week of March 2nd, when we celebrated Read Across America and Dr. … Continue reading 20 Wacky Wednesday Ideas: Easy, Low Prep Activities & Surprises!

 31 days of not scary, friendly Halloween books for preschool aged kiddos.
 If you have a sensitive little one who loves Halloween but doesn’t love the creepy side, these are for you!
 31 Friendly Halloween Books for Preschool 1.
 Room on the Broom by Julia Donaldson & Alex Scheffler An annual favorite in our house, join … Continue reading 31 days of Friendly Halloween Books for Preschool